 The City Of Marshall Division of Emergency Management is responsible for the city's comprehensive emergency management program.
 Activities and services cover the four phases of emergency management: Mitigation, Preparedness, Response, and Recovery for disasters like flooding, tornadoes, hurricanes, droughts, hazardous materials incidents, and acts of terrorism.

 During an actual emergency or disaster, the City of Marshall, Division Of Emergency Management (DEM) coordinates the response and recovery program with support of local, state and federal government agencies. from the Emergency Operations Center (EOC).
 In the EOC representatives from other city, state departments and federal agencies come together to coordinate the united response to the in an emergency situation.

-Click the logo above and sign up to recieve emergency notifications from the City of Marshall on you cell, email, or home phone.
+Click the logo above and sign up to receive emergency notifications from the City of Marshall on you cell, email, or home phone.